drewstaylor/area-52-course-2-lessons/lesson-01-cw721/exercise-01/exercise.md

 Title: Cw-What?
 Filename: quiz.txt

-Storyline placeholder:
->
 -->

+> Do Cyborgs dream of electric sheep?
+You have to admit, ever since you became a Cyborg you’ve been feeling super weird.
+You’ve been having the strangest dreams–which is also perplexing, since you have almost no desire anymore to fulfill your biological needs like nourishment and sleep.
+Then one morning, the strangest thing of all happened.
+Waking up, you look around, and you have no idea where you are!

+# Cw-What?

-[cw721](https://github.com/CosmWasm/cw-nfts/blob/main/packages/cw721/README.md) is a specification for [non-fungible tokens](https://en.wikipedia.org/wiki/Non-fungible_token) based on [CosmWasm](https://cosmwasm.com/).
+[Cw721](https://github.com/CosmWasm/cw-nfts/blob/main/packages/cw721/README.md) is a specification for [non-fungible tokens](https://en.wikipedia.org/wiki/Non-fungible_token) created with [CosmWasm](https://cosmwasm.com/).
 The name and design are based on Ethereum's [ERC721 standard](https://eips.ethereum.org/EIPS/eip-721), with some enhancements.

-`cw721` types can be imported by contracts that wish to implement non-fungible tokens according to the `cw721` specification, or by contracts that call some contract that implements the `cw721` specification.
+`cw721` types can be imported by contracts that wish to implement non-fungible tokens according to the `cw721` specification, or by contracts that call some contract that implements something from the `cw721` specification (e.g. `Response` types).

 ### Overview of the cw721 specification